 We help students become the very best version of themselves by inciting a passion and desire to learn.
 It’s not just teachers and students who are developing caring relationships at Almond Acres, it’s everyone in the building and our families at home.
 We create solid and affirming relationships – we understand our students, their families, and the community – and we make decisions that put student success at the center of our planning.

-Educare – to nurture and draw out the learner is the foundation of our AACA learning framework and our organic model.
-How else do we achieve this at Almond Acres Charter School?
-We asked a couple of AACA parents to share the ways we regularly nurture and collaborate together — creating our family culture:
+How do we achieve this at Almond Acres Charter School?
+We asked a couple of AACA parents to share the ways we regularly nurture and collaborate to create our family culture: